hashcloak/Meson/docs/docs/docs.md

   -node # Flag to indicate you only want a mix node config
 ```

 This will make a directory called `output/mix-node-name` with a file called `identity.public.pem`.
 Send us your public key to [info@hashcloak.com](info@hashcloak.com).
-We will then help you to get added as a mix.
-Once you give is your public key you can get your node running with:
+We will then help you to get added as a mix (this is not a decentralized step, please look at the warning at the top of this page).

 ```bash
 docker service create \